Easy Scones Recipe

 Step 1

-Preheat the oven to 220°C (200°C fan, gas mark 6) and line a baking sheet with baking parchment.
+Preheat the oven to 220°C (200°C fan, gas mark 6).
+When the oven is up to temperature pop a non-stick baking sheet into the oven to heat.

 Step 2

-Sieve your flour into a bowl and rub in the cold butter, until the mixture resembles breadcrumbs.
+Sieve your flour and baking powder into a bowl and rub in the cold butter, until the mixture resembles breadcrumbs.
 Stir in the sugar and salt.

 Ingredients for this step